phixcn/polkadot/roadmap/implementers-guide/src/protocol-disputes.md

 Hence removing the need to include the dispute resolution itself.
 This is only possible though, if the set of active heads contains such a fork.
 In Grandpa the Voting rule should be used to avoid finalizing chains that contain an open or negative shut (shut with supermajority that marks the block as invalid) dispute.
-In case all possible chains contains such a dispute, a TBD metric must be used to decide which fork to use or avoid finalization until one dispute resolves positive (the block is valid).
+In case all possible chains contains such a dispute, a metric must be used to decide which fork to use or avoid finalization until one dispute resolves positive (the block is valid).